mearns/js-test-framework/README.md

 This method is passed a cleanup function which is called after a test case is evaluated, regardless of whether the test passed, failed, or erred.
-The cleanup function is invoked with an object containing the test variables as were defined at the time the corresponding setup function completed.
+The cleanup function is invoked with an object containing the test variables as were defined at the time the corresponding setup function _completed_.
 If subsequent setups _replaced_ the value of a test variable, the replacements will be rolled back by the time then corresponding cleanup function is called.

+The provided `cleanup` function will _not_ be called if the corresponding `setup` fails (errs).
+This is _not_ meant as a `catch` handler for your setup function, it's meant as a cleanup function to undo a successful cleanup.

 As a **best practice**, you should avoid mutation of test variables: subsequent setup functions can result in _replacement_ of test variables, but should not mutate